Secure CheckoutPersonal information is secured with SSL technology.

 17. The application of flax and hemp seed in food, nutraceutical and cosmetic products

 19. Environmental textiles from jute and coir

 20. Antimicrobial natural fibres

 21. Biomimetics and textile materials

-- Connects natural fibres to a wide range of industrial applications in industries including construction, automotive, packaging, and medical
+- Connects natural fibers to a wide range of industries, including construction, automotive, packaging and medical

-- Helps readers to appraise natural fibres on the basis of their mechanical, electrokinetic, antimicrobial, or flame retardant qualities
+- Helps readers appraise natural fibers on the basis of their mechanical, electrokinetic, antimicrobial or flame retardant qualities

 - Provides a rare glimpse of emerging manufacturing methods for silk